 Specifically, Western liberalism is completely inspired by the Bible.
 Our modern society is so much a product of Biblical concepts we forget their origin.
 Yet as the 20th Century proved, regimes who wish to undo this justice and equality, invariably prohibit the Bible.
 For example, in China only redacted versions of the Bible are allowed.

 While the Bible came to overturn idolatry, sadly it has been put aside and derided by most of the world.
 Modern religious teaching for the masses has almost become a parody.
 Too many schools either hyper-focus on texts without applying the Bible to the greater world or use the Bible in a superficial way to explain the world as it comports to political beliefs.
 It is no wonder that atheist authors find such a welcome for their arguments that the Bible is just a fictional book that has no relevance to today.

 It is vital for this generation of believers to radically reform religious education.
 We must teach the Bible to our children.
 The Bible was the foundation for our modern morality and political, legal, and economic equality.
 With this effort to teach the Bible and its religious texts, even Generational Z and millennials can appreciate the Bible’s timeless wisdom.

-Scott A. Shay is co-founder and Chairman of Signature Bank of New York and the author of In Good Faith: Questioning Religion and Atheism ( Post Hill Press, 2018).
-Shay can be contacted through his website at scottshay.com.
+Scott A. Shay is Chairman and co-founder of Signature Bank of New York and the author of In Good Faith; Questioning Religion and Atheism (Post Hill Press, 2018).
+Learn more about Scott A. Shay here.